 - 1. West Dean CE Primary School does not have pupils who attend who are aged 18 or over. - All of the fundamental principles of safeguarding apply equally to adults as well as children.
 For example, safer recruiting, recognising and responding to signs of abuse, referring when there are concerns and accurate record keeping, amongst many others, are all central to effective safeguarding practice. - 3.
-However, the referral route for concerns for those aged 18 and over is different. - 4.
-For education establishments who cater for young people aged 18 and above, or where any other school or college has concerns about a person aged 18 and over, the relevant local statutory quidance is contained within the Sussex Safeguarding Adult Procedures and can be found here. - 5.
-For further advice and guidance in respect of general safeguarding those aged 18 and over can also be found here.
+However, the referral route for concerns for those aged 18 and over is different. - 5.
+For further advice and guidance in respect of general safeguarding those aged 18 and over can also be found here. - 6.
+To discuss concerns relating to a person aged 18 and over please contact West Sussex Adult Social Care on 01243 642121.

-- 6. To discuss concerns relating to a person aged 18 and over please contact West Sussex Adult Social Care on 01243 642121. - 7.
-Referral to adult's social care should be made using the Adult Social Care Referral Form on-line form.
+7. Referral to adult's social care should be made using the Adult Social Care Referral Form on-line form.